Disclose the FB profile of Facebook employees who create official announcement messages (Bug Bounty)

-The vulnerability could have let a malicious user reveal the profile picture and FB profile of Facebook employees who create official announcement messages (supposed to be displayed to users as coming from Facebook).
+The vulnerability could have allowed a malicious actor to reveal the pictures and Facebook profiles of employees who create official announcement messages (which are supposed to appear to users as coming from Facebook).

-Everything started when I received a notification regarding a Facebook Bug Bounty Program Announcement.
+My involvement began when I received a notification about a Facebook Bug Bounty Program announcement.

-By checking the HTTP History on Blurp, I noticed that a GraphQL request was trigged while browsing the announcement page.
+While reviewing the HTTP history in Burp, I noticed that a GraphQL request was triggered as I browsed the announcement page.

-I copied the picture ID present on the link and insert it on the following URL: https://www.facebook.com/photo?fbid=X
+I copied the picture ID from the link and inserted it into the following URL: https://www.facebook.com/photo?fbid=X

-The profile picture and FB profile of the Facebook employee who created the announcement was displayed.
+This action displayed the profile picture and profile of the Facebook employee who had created the announcement.

 Reproduction Steps